 By creating a plant reference library from species included in the diet of Ugalla chimpanzees from phytolith and stable isotope analyses we can then assess how these methods: a) reflect diet from faecal samples analysed; and b) reflect habitat types and plant foods present within their home range from soil samples analysed.
 We will obtain a valuable perspective on efficacy and limitations of these methods to reconstruct the home range of this ape and also to provide insight into plant foods available to the Ugalla chimpanzees.

-Elizabeth Fillion is working in collaboration with Dr. Phillips to study how accurately phytoliths in sediment reflect the surrounding vegetation.
+Elizabeth Fillion worked at Issa briefly in collaboration with Dr. Phillips to study how accurately phytoliths in sediment reflect the surrounding vegetation.
 She takes plant and soil samples from the variety of habitats in Ugalla which will later be scrutinized under a microscope to find the tiny phytoliths.
 This work aims to better establish phytoliths as a method of understanding chimpanzee home ranges and creating vegetation reconstructions.

 Rob Dunn , North Carolina State University, USA